Menswear at the Jewish MuseumApril 17, 2016

 Burton’s menswear kept up with the changes, launching Mr Burt in the 1970s.
 Later they split still further into Topshop and Topman and other companies did the same, leading to the chains of stores we see on today’s high street.
 But the advent of fast fashion meant that from this point onwards the demand for low prices and fast turnarounds meant that manufacturing began to take place overseas, where demand could be kept up with.

-In the centre of the room is a small parade of examples of the menswear being described.
+In the centre of the room at the Menswear at the Jewish Museum exhibition is a small parade of examples of the menswear being described.
 There is a suit bought in 1936, still looking immaculate despite being worn for high days and holidays throughout the lifetime of its owner.
 There are military uniforms and Nehru collared jackets in brocade with lurex from the 60s.
 It’s very strange to see this in real life because of the size it’s made in.
 I know a few men who dress beautifully foppishly, but they all tend to be slender and boyish.
 These suits are extremely large and solid-looking.
 The parade is all brought up to date with a skinny trousered suit from Topshop from the 2000s.

 A Fantastic Exhibition